poiyomi/PoiyomiDocs/docs/thryeditor/cross-shader-editor.md

 In your Unity Hierarchy, you can `Right-Click` on your Avatar.
 In the context menu, go to `Thry -> Materials -> Open All in Cross Shader Editor`.
 This will open ALL Poiyomi Materials and automatically list them in the Cross Shader Editor Panel.

 :::warning
-This option does not work if your Avatar is using different Material Variants rather than a singular one!
-Make sure your Avatar is using the same Material Variant before using this method.
+This option does not work if your Avatar is using different Shaders!
 :::

 ### From Your Files

 In your Unity Project Files, you can use `Ctrl + Left-Click` to multi-select Materials.
 After doing so, you can `Right-Click` and do `Thry -> Materials -> Open in Cross Shader Editor`.
 This will summon the Panel with all selected Materials already pre-added to the Editor.

+This also works if you `Right-Click` on a Folder and select the same option.
+It would open all Shaders inside the folder in the Cross Shader Editor.

 ## Usage